markdown-extended/aboutmde.org/pages/00-home/api.md

-This website proposes a basic API to develop in *Markdown Extended* syntax parsers implementations.
+This website proposes a basic API to develop *Markdown Extended* syntax parsers implementations.